khulnasoft-lab/design.khulnasoft.com/contents/get-started/uik-release-notes.md

 ### Additions

 - Added the `10` step for all theme color styles.
 For example, `$t-blue-10 :: #E6ECF0`.
 More details in [!3871](https://gitlab.com/gitlab-org/gitlab-ui/-/merge_requests/3871#3829ff34663f6062ba80354aeb0153aa6a67939a).
+- Added a small (16px) stacked avatar instance to support stacked avatars in list layouts.
+More details in [!2441](https://gitlab.com/gitlab-org/gitlab-ui/-/issues/2441).

 ## 16.7